-With Children's Mental Health Week upon us, it is beneficial to prepare for the future by reflecting on how things are at the moment; and how we got here.
-In recent years, the media has been awash with headlines and articles about the ever exacerbating state of children's mental health.
-However, let us take a look at the underlying information through three key facts.
+With Children's Mental Health Week upon us, it is beneficial to prepare for the future of family wellbeing by reflecting on the status quo — and how we got here.
+Let us take a look at three key statistics to better understand the state of children's mental health today.

 20% of children aged 5 to 16 are identified as having a mental health problem.